Music History: June 4th:

 1997 Ronnie Lane (bass guitarist of The Small Faces, The Faces) dies at age 51 after a 21-year battle with multiple sclerosis.

-1996 Crowded House announce they have split up.
+1996 After 10 years together, Crowded House announce they are splitting up.
+They reunite in 2007.

 1994 Derek Leckenby (lead guitarist for Herman's Hermits) dies of non-Hodgkin lymphoma at age 51.